Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-azure-ai.md

 ## How to Use

+#### Cognigy.AI v4.79+
+If Azure AI Document Intelligence is configured in your environment, it will automatically be used for File Extraction.
+You can recognize this by looking at the Tag behind "File" in the Type Select field when creating a new Knowledge Source.
+If the Tag reads "Advanced", you will be using Azure AI Document Intelligence for File Extraction.

+If you don't want to use Azure AI Document Intelligence for File Extraction, go to your Agent's Knowledge AI Settings and set the File Extractor option to "Basic (local parser)".

+#### Cognigy.AI versions 4.71-4.79:
 This strategy is applied when `.preset_ca` is appended to the file name of an uploaded file.
 For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the text extraction, and `.pdf` is the file extension.

+### Cognigy.AI Additional Data Privacy Terms
+By using Azure AI Document Intelligence for File Extraction, you are accepting the [Cognigy.AI Additional Data Privacy Terms](https://www.cognigy.com/additional-privacy-terms).

 ### Metadata